 These sample law school resumes show how:

 Why does the first of those Harvard law school resume examples work better?
 It does due diligence on the details.

-Expert Hint: You need a cover letter with your resume for law school.
+Expert Hint: Know how to write a cover letter to accompany your resume for law school.
 Admissions departments want your letter to show you’re passionate about the school.